-Summary Ornithobacterium rhinotracheale (ORT) is an important bacterial pathogen of great economic significance to poultry production.
+Ornithobacterium rhinotracheale (ORT) is an important bacterial pathogen of great economic significance to poultry production.
 This bacterium causes severe disease in chickens and turkeys worldwide.
-The objective of this study was to characterize ORT isolates from two different geographic locations in the U.S. by Multilocus Sequence Typing (MLST).
+The objective of this study was to characterize ORT isolates from two different geographic locations in the United States by multilocus sequence typing (MLST).
 A total of 60 isolates were included in this study; 36 from California and 24 from Minnesota.
 All 60 isolates were confirmed to be ORT by PCR that targeted the 16S rRNA gene.
-The results of MLST revealed eight different sequence types (STs) of ORT.
-Out of these four were novel and were assigned numbers ST-32, ST-33, ST-34 and ST-35.
+The results of MLST revealed eight different sequence types (ST) of ORT.
+Out of these, four were novel and were assigned numbers ST-32, ST-33, ST-34, and ST-35.
 ST-1 was the predominant sequence type among all isolates followed by ST-9 and ST-8.
 Only one isolate was identified as ST-2.
-No significant variation was seen in sequence types in ORT isolated from different years.
+No significant variation was seen in STs in ORT isolated from different years.
 In turkeys, 76.3% (29/38) of isolates belonged to ST-1 and 7.9% (3/38) to ST-8.
 Of the chicken isolates, 72.2% (13/18) belonged to ST-1 and 16.6% (3/18) to ST-9.
 Isolates from both states showed low genetic variability.
 Of the 32 isolates from California, 24 (75%) were identified as ST-1 and 4 (12.5%) were identified as ST-9.
-The most prevalent sequence type was ST-1 (17/24), followed by ST-8 (3/24) in Minnesota.
-Three isolates from turkeys in Minnesota were identified as ST-8, which was closely related to sequence type (RefO) isolated from a rook in Germany in 2000.
+The most prevalent sequence type was ST-1 (17/24) followed by ST-8 (3/24) in Minnesota.
+Three isolates from turkeys in Minnesota belonged to the same ST (ST-8) as the already known ORT strain RefO, which isolated from a rook in Germany in 2000.
 Whether this sequence type had evolved from wild birds could not be ascertained in this study.